Computational-Plant-Science/SMART/README.md

 The other folde with the same name of inout images contains all related image results for visualization purpose.

-They are processed copies of the original images.
+They are processed copies of the original images, all the image content information was processed and extracted as traits inforamtion.